logo

 "Hate is still here, and we can do something about it and educate our community ."

-But this museum is not just about preserving Jewish history; it’s determined to bring cultures together with a message of hope and understanding.
-“We tell stories of the Holocaust, the Tulsa Race Massacre, the Trail of Tears, antisemitism, and hate crimes here in Tulsa.
+But the Sherwin Museum of Jewish Art isn’t just about preserving artifacts; it also serves as a beacon of unity, enlightening visitors about painful periods in history to foster understanding and hope.
+Yantz explains, “We tell stories of the Holocaust, the Tulsa Race Massacre, the Trail of Tears, antisemitism, and hate crimes here in Tulsa.
 We link back because we don’t want people to think that this is something that happened on the other side of the world a long time ago.
-We want to remind people that it’s still here, hate is still here, and we can do something about it and educate our community with ideas of hope and moving forward.”
+We want to remind people that hate is still here, and we can do something about it and educate our community with ideas of hope and moving forward.”

 Download the App